 ## NTP ## # nano /etc/monit.d/ntp check process ntpd with pidfile /var/run/ntpd.pid start program = “/etc/init.d/ntpd start” stop program = “/etc/init.d/ntpd stop” if failed host 127.0.0.1 port 123 type udp then alert

-After adding required services in monit monitoring configuration file, Use the below command to verify syntax of file:
+After adding required services in the Monit monitoring configuration file, Use the below command to verify the syntax of the file:

 sudo /etc/init.d/monit start